Bringing the World’s Forests Into Focus: 2011 International Year of Forests

-As the boreal forest extends as far north as the Northwest Territories, so have Nature Canada’s conservation efforts.
-We are working to protect the Edéhzhíe National Wildlife Area by advocating for the reinstatement of interim protection for Edéhzhíe's subsurface lands.
-You can join our campaign to protect this globally significant stopover point for Tundra Swan and Greater White-fronted Goose.
+As the boreal forest extends as far north as the Northwest Territories, so have our conservation efforts.
+We are working to protect the Edéhzhíe National Wildlife Area by advocating for the reinstatement of interim protection for Edéhzhíe’s subsurface lands.

-Beyond our national boundaries, Nature Canada has extended its reach to include a project in Haiti that provides an incentive – free education for elementary-school-aged children – for communities in the Macaya National Park to adopt sustainable forest management practices.
+Beyond our national boundaries, we’ve extended our reach to include a project in Haiti that provides an incentive – free education for elementary-school-aged children – for communities in the Macaya National Park to adopt sustainable forest management practices.
 In this way, the school offered hope for 300 girls and boys while providing incentives to relieve pressure on important habitat for Canadian migratory birds like the Bicknell’s Thrush.

 For its part, the UN is providing a series of communications initiatives and materials, which include a website, logo, film and art competitions, exhibits and promotional multimedia projects.
 Its goal, among others, is to “Promote observance of the Year not as an isolated event but as part of a continuing process of advocacy and partnership to foster greater awareness and action towards sustainable forest management at all levels.”